-- 5.1 To review annually the operation of the Postgraduate Admissions Policy. - 5.2 To consider developments (internal and external) that may impact on current admissions policy or procedure. - 5.3 To consider proposed changes to selection criteria and to review regularly eg admissions test, interviews.

-- 5.4 To consider the acceptability of new qualifications or changes to existing qualifications (eg, vocational qualifications) and ensure that the University is pro-active and its position is up-to-date and clearly communicated. - 5.5 To keep under review the range of English Language qualifications acceptable to the University. - 5.6 To consider admissions matters relating to widening participation including the use of contextual data. - 5.7 To monitor decision turnaround at postgraduate level. - 5.8 To consider benchmarked practices at other Russell Group universities.
+- 5.1 To review annually the operation of the Postgraduate Admissions Policy. - 5.2 To consider developments (internal and external) that may impact on current admissions policy or procedure. - 5.3 To consider proposed changes to selection criteria and to review regularly eg admissions test, interviews. - 5.4 To consider the acceptability of new qualifications or changes to existing qualifications (eg, vocational qualifications) and ensure that the University is pro-active and its position is up-to-date and clearly communicated. - 5.5 To keep under review the range of English Language qualifications acceptable to the University. - 5.6 To consider admissions policies relating to widening participation including the use of contextual data. - 5.7 To report annually on Admissions complaints and appeals. - 5.8 To consider benchmarked practices at other Russell Group universities. - 5.9 To keep under review requirements from Professional, Statutory and Regulatory Bodies (PSRBs).